 Bond Man: Top 10 Tips for Dad

-Mom might be physically responsible for feeding the baby, but there are lots of ways for Dad to create his own special bond.
+Mom might be physically responsible for feeding the baby, but there are lots of ways for Dad to bond with baby.

 Yes, mom is physically responsible for nursing, but you are critical to its success.
 You may have already sensed that it can be very challenging, but also know it’s essential for your baby.

 10 tips for bonding with baby in your own way:

 - Really, the only thing dads can't do is breastfeed.
 Everything else – from soothing and playing with the baby to changing diapers — is a win, win, win: rewarding for the baby, satisfying for dad, and a great help to mom.

 - We understand sleep deprivation – it’s hard on everyone.
 But, when possible, bring baby to mom for night feedings.
 After feedings at any time, offer to rock, burp or sing to the baby.

 - A very critical job is to watch for signs of post partum depression.
 Contact a medical professional if you see mom: excessively restless or irritable; feeling sad, depressed or crying a lot; listless; or experiencing headaches, chest pains, heart palpitations, numbness, or hyperventilation.

 - It’s understandable to want to bond with the baby through feedings.
 However, it takes mom and baby about four weeks to firmly establish breastfeeding, and introducing a bottle too early could affect her supply and possibly derail breastfeeding success.